 Dr. Trevor Dandridge, Chiropractor

 Dr. Trevor Dandridge completed his Doctor of Chiropractic from Palmer College of Chiropractic in San Jose, California.
-An avid golfer and snowboarder, and former junior level hockey player, Dr. Dandridge has a keen interest in those who love to stay active.
-Having sought out chiropractic care for injuries in the past, Dr. Dandridge understands the value of manual therapy and has spent countless hours above and beyond his educational requirements ensuring he delivers the best possible care.
+As an avid golfer and snowboarder, and former junior level hockey player, Dr. Dandridge has a keen interest in those who love to stay active.
+Having sought out chiropractic care for injuries in the past, Dr. Dandridge understands well the value of manual therapy and has spent countless hours above and beyond his educational requirements ensuring he delivers the best possible care.